LuigiRussoDev/Covid19Detection/README.md

 So the dataset mainly provides a subdivision between: Pneumonia cases (MERS, SARS, and ARDS) and COVID19.
 The data are few in previous repository.

-I opted to add more data to my dataset both in train and in test in order to achieve greater reliability and to reach 70% for training and 30% for testing in case of Pneumonia cases and then another class was used.
+I opted to add more data to my dataset both in train and in test in order to achieve much performance and to reach 70% for training and 30% for testing in case of Pneumonia cases.
+Another class was used.
 In this case I have used class "normal" to indentify a good status of healthy.
-The class added "Normal" and the additional data for penumonia cases are available at the follow link: https://www.kaggle.com/paultimothymooney/detecting-pneumonia-in-x-ray-images

-The images between the two datasets are both X-RAY.
+The added class "Normal" and the additional data for penumonia cases are available at the follow link: https://www.kaggle.com/paultimothymooney/detecting-pneumonia-in-x-ray-images The images between the two datasets are both X-RAY.

 Dataset:
 1. Train